 I did not doodle on Mr. Rothko.
 He apparently found Pop Art frivolous.
 So he presides over the shelf where I keep gardening substances; neem oil, epsom salts, organic fertilizer, and diatomaceous earth.

-Affiliate links may provide commissions.
+Links may generate commissions.
 Invented spellings probably will not.